We may earn money or products from the companies mentioned in this post.

 Distance to Ski Resort from Boise City Center: 18.4 Miles being a 30-45 minute drive depending on road conditions and traffic.

-Ski Resort day visit pricing: Pricing starts as low as $10 for full and half day tickets, and goes up to $67
+Ski Resort day visit pricing: Pricing starts as low as $10 for full and half day tickets, and goes up to $69 NOTE: 2022-2023 Season Ticket Prices not yet available

-Ski Resort Season Pass pricing: Season passes start as low as $29 (no that is not a typo) and go up to $549.
+Ski Resort Season Pass pricing: Season passes start as low as $139 and go up to $629.
 The higher passes include ski days at up to 18 other resorts.

 Lodging: Bogus Basin Ski Resort near Boise has condominiums that guests may reserve, but most guests stay or live in Boise, Idaho.